martinber/noaa-apt/docs/development.md

 - Important:

     - Look for defaults for yaw and scales?.
 See if yaw problems are caused by az_ref?.
 Ask someone.

     - Histogram equalization, independent for each channel.

+    - Better filenames on config file.

 - Someday: